jordynoche/First-Homelab/Setup/static-ip.md

 ## How to get a Static IP?
 For my server, I will be reserving an IP through my router (DHCP reservation)
 ### Steps:
+1. type netstat -nr | grep default in terminal to find router ip
-1. Log into router
+2. Log into router
-2. Find connected devices
+3. Find connected devices
-3. Find my server/MAC address belonging to it
+4. Find my server/MAC address belonging to it
-4. Reserve static IP to mac address/server
+5. Reserve static IP to mac address/server

 ## Result:
 - Server IP: